thiliniish/appcloud-testrepo/README.txt

 (*) The GIT space "cloud" contains components, applications and tools related to WSO2 Public Cloud.

-(*) This repository is a Private repository and any unauthorized access is strictly prohibited.
+(*) IMPORTANT : This repository is a Private repository and any unauthorized access is strictly prohibited.

 (*) All the components are based on WSO2 Carbon Kernel version 4.2.0.